Current Account vs Savings Account: Understanding the Key Differences

 As the name suggests, a savings account is an account that allows you to save your money in a bank account.
 It's a safe way to keep your money instead of keeping it at home with the risk of theft.
 A savings account is an interest-bearing account.
 That means your bank or financial institution pays you interest on the money you keep in the account.
 Usually, the interest rate is fixed and agreed upon the opening of your account.

 Savings accounts usually have minimum balance requirements.
 That means that the account holder must maintain a certain amount of money in the account every month.
-The only exception here is a zero balance account with Digital Bank Savings Account, which is a type of savings account that does not require you to have a minimum balance.
+The only exception here is a zero balance savings account, where you do not have to maintain a minimum balance.
 It is ideal for you if you do not have a regular income or cannot afford to maintain the required minimum amount.
+This type of account is open to everyone.

 Current Account

-So if we try to understand what is the difference between saving account and current account, the following points can be helpful:
+So, if we try to understand what is the difference between a current account and a savings account, the following points can be helpful:

 1. Interest: A savings account earns interest on savings, whereas a current account doesn't.